allie-rae/braggart/README.md

 I'm adding to this app a little at a time.
 Progress on the frontend so far:

-- Add accomplishments (text) to the timeline
+- User can now add accomplishments to the timeline
-- Edit / Delete accomplishments
+- User can now edit / delete accomplishments
-- Mobile-friendly
+- App is now mobile-friendly
-- Colorblind-friendly
+- App is now colorblind-friendly
-- Routing
+- App now has routing
-- Added basic graphs
+- Added bar graph
-- Categories for accomplishments
+- Added categories on brags
-- One graph connects to categories
+- App now uses localStorage for accomplishments
-- Uses localStorage
+- App now has a search feature that searches through headlines, body text, and categories (Jul 13 2025)